suman-somu/ig_clone/README.md

 # ig_clone
 A clone of Instagram.
 Features - posts feed,new post, search accounts, follow/unfollow accounts, login and signup for new account.
+<br><br>
 Tech Used:
 Frontend app - Flutter
 Backend - NodeJS